Administrative Withdrawal: Definition and Policy

-The Dean of University College will review Administrative Withdrawal requests for following students: General Studies, Exploratory, and Exploratory Professional majors, as well as cases involving circumstances that occurred within a student's freshman year (PACE students).
+The Dean of University College will review Administrative Withdrawal requests for following students: General Studies, Exploratory, and Exploratory Professional majors.
 All other students should contact the Dean’s Office of their respective majors to appeal for an Administrative Withdrawal.

 * Students seeking to drop a single course after the semester has ended should contact the Dean’s Office of the college through which the course is offered.

 Please provide the information requested below if you are seeking an Administrative Withdrawal from the Dean of University College.

 Please submit sensitive documentation such as medical information, information that contains Social Security numbers or other personally identifying, etc., using Texas State's secure file transfer system.
 When you log into the system to send your secure email, use AcademicPrograms@txstate.edu as the address to which you send your documents.

 *If you are bringing or faxing documentation to our office, please attach a Word document letting us know and explain what the documentation is.